mbareta/starter-app/server/src/auth/README.md

 This module handles user authentication.
 It depends on users service for access to users repository (finding user from DB).

-The controller has login function which authenticates user with email and password that are stored in the database.
-Once authenticated the user is issued a JWT token that is used to authenticate all other non-public endpoints.
+The authentication is handled by Auth0.
+Frontend will redirect user to Auth0 and after successful authentication, the frontend will be able to generate JWT tokens with Auth0 signature.
+Auth guard will verify that JWT in Auth0 and fetch the user from the DB and attach the user object to the request.
+Auth0 is only used for authentication and authorization is role-based within this app.

 ## Decorators